 How to create links in HTML

-The <a> tag, that stands for the “anchor” is used to create the hyperlinks in HTML documents.
+The <a> tag, which stands for the “anchor” is used to create the hyperlinks in HTML documents.

 This is how a simple link can be created by using the anchor tag: